-In this quick tutorial I’ll show you how to use multiple Skype accounts simultaneously in Ubuntu 14.04.
-Though I said Ubuntu but it is applicable to any Linux system.
+Fret not, in this quick tutorial, I’ll show you how to use multiple Skype accounts simultaneously in Linux.
+Even though I am using Ubuntu, it should be applicable to other Linux distributions.
 Here is how to do it:

-I assume you have Skype installed in Ubuntu 14.04.
-Sign in to your Skype account as you do normally.
+I assume you have Skype installed in Ubuntu .
+Next, you just need to sign in to your Skype account as you do normally.

-To run another Skype, press Alt+F2 and type the following command:
+To run another Skype instance, press Alt+F2 and type the following command:

 skype --secondary &